tymyrddin/purple/source/docs/making-of/sirt/roles.md

 most often avoided: who has the standing to declare an incident, to escalate it to leadership, and to require that other parts of the organisation cooperate?

-Skipping the emotional and political layers produces a role chart that describes what should happen without creating the conditions for it to happen.
+Skipping the emotional and political layers produces a role chart that describes the intended process without creating the conditions for it to happen.

 ## Essential roles